Cgboal/SonarSearch/readme.md

   <img width="30%" height="30%" src="https://sonar.omnisint.io/img/crobat.png">
 </p>

-# Down for maintenance while switching to version 2
-### Apologies for any inconvenience

 This repo contains all the tools needed to create a blazing fast API for Rapid7's Project Sonar dataset.
 It employs a custom indexing method in order to achieve fast lookups of both subdomains for a given domain, and domains which resolve to a given IP address.

 -----